 Here’s what my hair care routine looks like like.

-Here’s what I’ve been using:
+Here are the products I’ve been using:

 When it comes to actually styling my hair on a daily basis, here’s what that looks like.